zaoyang/30-days-of-web-development/day-01/day-01.cq.md

 This is a personal question I can't answer, but I can give you potentially persuasive statistics.

-T>A personal story`:` Post-graduate, I have worked as an Economist, a Barista, a Bartender, Personal Trainer, Event Manager, and now as Frontend Developer.
+T> A personal story: Post-graduate, I have worked as an Economist, a Barista, a Bartender, Personal Trainer, Event Manager, and now as Frontend Developer.
 In my current position, I work remotely - from home 🏡 - and I love my job.
 I solve problems, I am challenged, and work with a diverse, smart group of co-workers.
 Additionally, I know that as I grow my skills, my job prospects and job security rise correspondingly.

 The field of Web Development is growing, and the demand is high.
 According to the Bureau of Labor Statistics, Computer and IT occupations are the fastest-growing of all US occupations[^bls].